awaitlink/readlogs/README.md

 ### 2. Fetching
 In general, the file is fetched using the worker: it's not possible to fetch directly from `debuglogs.org` due to its [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy.

-There are some differences in the fetching process between Signal Android/Desktop and Signal iOS:
+There are some differences in the fetching process between Signal Android/Desktop and Signal iOS due to the underlying format that debug logs are uploaded in by the Signal apps:

 - **Signal Android/Desktop**

     The file is `gzip`-ped plain text.
-The worker alters the response to indicate this; presumably, Cloudflare then picks the best compression to deliver the response to your browser (e.g. `brotli`).
-The browser uncompresses the response and provides it to the app in plain text.
+The worker alters the response received from `debuglogs.org` to indicate this.
+The web app itself doesn't handle the decompression of the response from the worker (presumably, the browser performs it), the web app receives the debug log in plain text.

-    So all compression work is done by Cloudflare and the browser; neither the worker itself nor the app.

 - **Signal iOS**